-Tenure constitutes a safeguard of academic freedom sustaining intellectual liberty and high standards in post secondary education.
-Procedures governing the granting of tenure, as well as renewal and promotion, must ensure that natural justice and due process prevail.
-Such procedures must as well be consistent with the equity provisions of the collective agreement.
-Academic staff associations must negotiate criteria and procedures into the collective agreement which ensure that in career decisions priority is given to academic judgments and peer review while protecting the member’s right to fair, consistent and equitable treatment.
+Tenure constitutes a safeguard of academic freedom sustaining intellectual liberty and high standards in postsecondary education.1 Procedures governing the granting of tenure, as well as renewal and promotion, should ensure that natural justice and due process prevail.
+Such procedures should as well be consistent with the equity provisions of the collective agreement.
+Academic staff associations should negotiate criteria and procedures into the collective agreement which ensure that in career decisions priority is given to academic judgments and peer review while protecting the member’s right to fair, consistent and equitable treatment.
 Collective agreements should provide:

 1. a definition of tenure which recognizes that it involves a continuing appointment which can only be terminated either voluntarily through retirement or resignation or for just and sufficient cause or reasons of financial exigency;

 2. definitions of academic ranks which are clear and easy to interpret;

 3. reasonable criteria and standards which acknowledge the diversity of scholarship2 and which avoid difficult to interpret qualifiers such as “excellent” in favour of descriptions of tasks such as “has established a record of independent scholarship”;

 4. a protection that the criteria and standards to be applied in individual renewal and tenure cases should be those in force at the time of the member’s initial appointment, unless modified in the collective agreement with the academic staff association;